Church Worker Scholarships

 LWML Washington-Alaska District Scholarship Recipients for the 2025-2026 Academic Year

-Isaac Stults has begun his second year of studies at Concordia University in Irvine, California.
+Isaac Stults is a return recipient in his second year of studies at Concordia University in Irvine, California, majoring in Psychology.
 His home church is Zion Lutheran Church in Snohomish, Washington.
 Upon completion of his studies at Concordia, he plans to attend seminary to become a pastor.

 When members of the LWML Washington-Alaska District desired to support individuals preparing to serve the Lord in church careers, they established a scholarship fund supported by donations.
 Contributions to this fund may be made by: